marina-imojipress/OOP-labs/README.md

 ## Project Overview

-This project implements a basic library management system using Java.
+This project implements a basic library management system using C++.
 The system allows you to manage a collection of books, with each book having attributes like a title, author, and ISBN number.
 The library can hold multiple books, and you can:
 - Add new books to the library.
 - Remove books by their ISBN.
 - List all the books currently in the library.